top of page

 To harness the benefits of nematodes and promote soil health, there are several strategies that can be employed:

-1. Reduced Chemical Inputs: Minimizing the use of chemical pesticides and fertilizers can help preserve nematode populations and maintain a diverse soil ecosystem.
+1. Reduced Chemical Inputs: Minimizing the use of chemical pesticides (particularly livestock dewormers) and fertilizers can help preserve nematode populations and maintain a diverse soil ecosystem.

 2. Crop Rotation: Implementing crop rotation can break the life cycle of plant-parasitic nematodes and reduce their impact on agricultural crops.

-3. Organic Farming Practices: Organic farming practices, such as cover cropping and composting, can enhance soil biodiversity, providing a conducive environment for nematodes to thrive.
+3. Regenerative Farming Practices: Cover cropping and composting can enhance soil biodiversity, providing a conducive environment for nematodes to thrive.

-4. Soil Testing: Regular soil testing can help assess nematode populations and determine the need for specific management practices.
+4. Soil Testing: Soil testing can help assess nematode populations and determine the need for specific management practices.

 Conclusion